Hyperdimensional Manipulation and Anchoring a Higher Frequency

 “Those who develop so-called mental disorders are those who are sensitive, which is viewed in Western culture as oversensitivity.
 Indigenous cultures don’t see it that way and, as a result, sensitive people don’t experience themselves as overly sensitive.
 In the West, “it is the overload of the culture they’re in that is just wrecking them,” observes Dr. Somé.
 The frenetic pace, the bombardment of the senses, and the violent energy that characterize Western culture can overwhelm sensitive people.”

-As I have mentioned in previous writings, I definitely feel that psychological work has its place, and we need to work on our “stuff” so that we don’t become suggestive, vulnerable and open to these kind of attacks.
+As I have mentioned in previous writings, I definitely feel that psychological work has its place, and we need to work on our “stuff” so that we don’t become suggestive, vulnerable, and open to these kinds of attacks.
 Psychological work does serve as a protection of sorts, and can even stop attacks, but there are limitations to psychological work as a solitary mode of healing.
 Psychologists who are not aware of the invisible reality of higher realms can’t help a person in getting rid of attached entities (for example, war veterans who may have taken on spirit attachments from people who died in battle).

 On the contrary, it can be an incredibly counter-productive treatment, especially when one considers that the brain and endocrine system cannot cognitively-differentiate between a vividly-experienced memory and what is actually occurring in the here and now.
 The usual clinical method of asking a patient to repeatedly re-live past events (many of them traumatic in nature) – and then working through a psychological mind-frame alone in response to this “recall” modality – reinforces or merely “manages” the trauma, instead of getting rid of the root cause.
 It’s not a black and white issue – it’s about expanding our view of reality.
 In the end, this subject involves an understanding of holistic self-work, and that includes comprehending the hyperdimensional control mechanisms of humanity.